jenshwetakc/repository_mining/README.md

 - Collaboration analysis

 ## Prerequisites

-python 3
+- Python 3

-## Requirement

-pydriller
+- Pydriller
+    - To install pi driller use this command
+ Pip install pydriller==version

-version == 2.4.1
+ - version == 2.4.1

-## Install

-pydriller

-Requirement : python 3.4 or newer, Git

-pip install pydriller

 ## Input
 To run this project, you will need to provide the path to the project and pass the required parameter(URL) using an input JSON file.